If Women Counted: Reception

 The noted economist John Kenneth Galbraith called If Women Counted "a splendid work... no concerned man or woman can ignore it."

 The book is discussed in Melinda Gates' book The Moment of Lift: How Empowering Women Changes the World.

-Counting on Marilyn Waring: New Advances in Feminist Economics

-Counting on Marilyn Waring: New Advances in Feminist Economics, an anthology edited by Margunn Bjørnholt and Ailsa McKay, was published in 2014, with contributions by a diverse group of scholars on recent advances in the field of feminist economics.
-It was described by economist Alison Preston as "a timely reminder of the politics and economics underpinning what, how and by whom activities and outputs are valued.
-For those concerned with social justice and sustainable futures this important and powerful book provides an invaluable and practical insight into issues that are in need of greater visibility."
-According to the magazine Choice: Current Reviews for Academic Libraries, the book explores "a wide range of issues—including the fundamental meaning of economic growth and activity to consumption, health care, mortality, unpaid household work, mothering, education, nutrition, equality, and sustainability" and reveals "the breadth, depth, and substance that can grow from innovative ideas and critical analysis."
-Diane Elson argues that "despite many valiant efforts, women do not as yet really count in the conduct of economic policy.
-This book is an imaginative contribution to an ongoing struggle."
-In a review in Feminist Economics, Patricia E. Perkins calls the book "a joy to read and a revelation", and "a fitting culmination of [McKay's] lifelong work using economics to advance equity for women."
-The book is quoted in Melinda Gates' book The Moment of Lift: How Empowering Women Changes the World.
+In a reflection on If Women Counted, Ulla Grapard, professor of economics and women's studies at Colgate University, comments : "If Women Counted opened my eyes further.
+After reading the book, I kept on seeing connections to many other things that I was observing, reading, writing and simply living.
+Unpaid care work, as we call it now, was everywhere."

 Publication history

-Originally published by Harper & Row as If Women Counted with an introduction by Gloria Steinem in 1988, it has since also been published by Macmillan under the same title, and by Allen & Unwin and University of Toronto Press as Counting for Nothing.
+Originally published by Harper & Row as If Women Counted with an introduction by Gloria Steinem in 1988, it has since also been published by Macmillan under the same title, and by Allen & Unwin and the University of Toronto Press as Counting for Nothing.
 The book remains most widely known under the title If Women Counted and has been translated into several languages.

 At the time she wrote the book, Waring was a visiting fellow at the John F. Kennedy School of Government at Harvard University.